elireck07/elireck07/README.md

 - 👋 Hi, I’m @elireck07
-- 👀 I’m interested in C.S. in general.
-- 🌱 I’m currently learning C++, Python and SQL
+- 🌱 I love working on C++, Python and SQL
 - 💞️ I’m looking to collaborate on projects of financial analysis, fundamental or technical.

 <!---